Coffee! Let’s talk about coffee.

 Tip: Ask the barista for a cappuccino and he’ll make it personalised just for you, piping your name and coffee art of the Alhambra on top.

 Bar Terra – Located in Plaza de Realejo in a quieter part of town, Bar Terra has a bit of everything.
 Food (American and Spanish, mostly) desserts and milkshakes, cocktails, breakfasts and lots of original artwork on the walls, all up for sale.
 These guys don’t play up their coffee at all, but it’s a hidden gem.
 The girls who work there just know how to make great coffee, and they are fantastic at remembering orders – great for when you come in half asleep in the mornings.
 A café con leche will set you back a mere €1.20.
 There’s lots of space, good music and free WIFI.

 Tip: Make sure to get a loyalty card!
 10th coffee is free.
 Sit in the window and enjoy some people watching.
 La Finca can be very busy, or wonderfully quiet.
-Early in the morning (breakfast is available) is a good time to go, or around midday.
-Later on and I’d recommend a coffee to go.
+Early in the morning (breakfast is available) is a good time to stop by, or around midday.
+Later on and I’d recommend a coffee to go.é

 Tip: There’s more than one location.
 One in the centre on Calle Puentezuelas, the other is on Calle Tablas.
 Go for the offer in the morning or early afternoon, while the croissants are still good.